 A bunch of cut pieces of wood that came from a tree we took down last year were the perfect accents and served well to elevate my platters.
 I was so glad I rescued many of the stumps to use them as decorations in the fall.
 You can see one of them here with my chalkboard pumpkin.

-You can also use some fake wood stumps from Oriental Trading like we did on the games table.
+Another easy idea is to use some fake wood stumps from Oriental Trading as we did on the games table.

-Burlap, greenery and baskets were great accents for this woodsy theme.
+Burlap, greenery, and baskets were great table decorations for this woodsy theme.

 I had one fake eucalyptus garland, and I used it, but for the rest, I cut some greenery off a hedge in my backyard and set it on every table.
 Super cheap!

-The antlers I had intended to use as accents on the tables were left in their box in my garage.
+The antlers and pine cones I had intended to use as accents on the tables were left in their box in my garage.
 (Sadness!)
 But if you have some they’d make some fantastic decorations.